purpleclay/nsv/docs/hooks.md

 ---
 icon: material/hook
-description: Extend your release workflow by patching files with the next semantic version
+description: Extend your release workflow by executing a custom hook
-status: new
 ---

 # Executing a custom hook